Google Play Promotional Content (LiveOps): Best Practices

 - Add the following information:

-- Event name: An internal event name that is only displayed in the Play Console.
+- Event name: An internal event name only displayed in the Play Console.

 - Event type: Choose an event type (see types of promotional content above).